AnonC0DER/PyLe/README.md

 # PyLe
 ## What's meaning of PyLe?
-> PyLe > Python Learning <br /> Learn and introduce Python libraries with PyLe We all know that there are many Python libraries.<br /> Sometimes we have to go through a lot of problems to find the right library. <br />
+> Learn and introduce Python libraries with PyLe
+We all know that there are many Python libraries.<br /> Sometimes we have to go through a lot of problems to find the right library. <br />
 There are many sites that introduce you to Python libraries. <br />